shruti0701-pixel/Face-Recognition--Attendance-System-Microsoft-Engage-2022/README.md

 5. Also you can export the file by giving a new sheet name as per your requirement.

 Install All the modules mentioned below:
+1. Install Latest Version of Python.
-1. pip install tk-tools
+2. pip install tk-tools
-2. pip install opencv-contrib-python
+3. pip install opencv-contrib-python
-3. pip install datetime
+4. pip install datetime
-4. pip install python-csv
+5. pip install python-csv
-5. pip install numpy
+6. pip install numpy
-6. pip install pillow
+7. pip install pillow
-7. pip install times
+8. pip install times
-8. Install MYSql Workbench
+9. Install MYSql Workbench

 TECHNOLOGY USED: